vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-vds.md

 Once the cluster is successfully deployed, you will see the following results:
 ![](./img/tko-on-vsphere-vds/image16.png)

-### Configure NSX Advanced Load Balancer in Tanzu Kubernetes Grid Workload Cluster
+### <a id=configure-nsx-advanced-load-balancer-in-tkg-workload-cluster> </a> Configure NSX Advanced Load Balancer in Tanzu Kubernetes Grid Workload Cluster

 Tanzu Kubernetes Grid v1.4.x management clusters with NSX Advanced Load Balancer have a default AKODeploymentConfig that is deployed during installation.
 It is called install-ako-for-all.